How to: Create A Secure Gun Closet

 With the additional space, you can now consider what storage solutions you would like for your guns.
 Installing freestanding or wall-mounted gun racks are a great way to organize your firearms.
 You’ll also want to include organized storage for ammunition and other accessories.

 Some will also want to include their gun safe within their gun closet.
 However, to many, this extra layer will be unnecessary if they install a secret door to hide the closet in the first place.
+Alternatively, you may want to reinforce the closet walls itself.
+Thickening the walls can provide additional forced entry protection, or one can even add ballistic Kevlar panels to armor their walls from firearm attacks.

 Step 3: Purchase and Install Secret Closet Door